SaneBread/thriftshop/README.md

 ### Can I trust this script to not go haywire and randomly pulverize my hard-earned standard gear?

 _No_.
 That said, I did put in a bunch of failsaves to reduce the risk of such things happening.
-The browse and plan section are excrutiatingly verbose, and if during execution the expectations of the script are not met, it should immediately abort.
+The browse and plan section are excruciatingly verbose, and if during execution the expectations of the script are not met, it should immediately abort.
 You can also copy/paste individual lines from the plan, provides you have your `autoSatisfyWithCoinmasters` pref set to `true`.
-The script should only act on stuff in your inventory, so if you feel particularly nervous about seomthing, your closet is your friend.
+The script should only act on stuff in your inventory, so if you feel particularly nervous about something, your closet is your friend.

 ### Can I target a specific item if I don't have enough to get all the gear from later years first?